SAP-samples/abap-platform-bgpf-appl-log-events-side-effects/README.md

 ![Inventory App](../../blob/main/images/bgpf_side_effects.gif)

-So when pressing the button 'Calculate inventory' on the Fiori UI of our RAP application an action 'reCalculateInventory' is being executed which simply updates the field 'BgpfStatus'.
+So when pressing the button *Calculate inventory* on the Fiori UI of our RAP application an action `reCalculateInventory` is being executed which simply updates the field `BgpfStatus.

 <pre>action reCalculateInventory;</pre>